aksnzhy/xlearn_doc/cli_api/index.rst

 At this time, xLearn performed completed 10 epoch for training.

-Lock-Free Training
+Lock-Free Learning
 ----------------------------------------

-By default, xLearn performs *Hogwild! lock-free* training, which takes advantages of multiple cores of modern CPU to accelerate training task.
+By default, xLearn performs *Hogwild! lock-free* learning, which takes advantages of multiple cores of modern CPU to accelerate training task.
 But lock-free training is *non-deterministic*.
 For example, if we run the following command multiple times, we may get different loss value at each epoch. ::